-I am writing this article to welcome our new-to-the-profession audience who have over the duration of the pandemic become clinicians.
-I wanted to give you a warm welcome and break down the medical profession for you so you can feel more prepared for what lies ahead.
+I am writing this article to welcome our new-to-the-profession audience who have, over the pandemic, become clinicians – the so-called armchair clinicians of 2021.
+I wanted to give you a warm welcome and break down the medical profession to you so you can feel more prepared for what lies ahead.

 I know most of you self-taught clinicians haven’t had a chance to really mingle with the rest of us but we’ve just been busy with a few things.
 There was the opioid crisis where we apparently gave out too many opioids to patients and many died because of it.
 That was tough for everyone.

 And then we were in this battle with MOC’s for board certification which has been and continues to be a time drain.
 On top of all that we got hit with the pandemic – which brings us to the present moment and welcome all new vaccine and virology experts.

 As more people are participating in the clinical discussion when it comes to the pandemic it’s getting harder to delineate who is a vetted expert and who is an armchair clinician.